jpleger/SWEGuideToSoldering/README.md

 The first things you need to know about soldering is that nearly all results are dependent on on heat management.

-For example, when using lead free, you should get PCBs with higher Tg (the glass transition temperature where it changes from a solid state to soft/pliable state) to allow more heat before the fiberglass melts or delaminates.
+For example, when using lead free, you might want to get PCBs with higher Tg (the glass transition temperature where it changes from a solid state to soft/pliable state) to allow more heat before the fiberglass melts or delaminates.

 <!-- TODO: Photo with good joint/bad joint -->

 ### Good Solder Joints

+*todo*
 <!-- https://www.protoexpress.com/blog/ipc-j-std-001-standard-soldering-requirements/ -->

+### Bad Solder Joints

+*todo*

 ### Material Selection